Drwhomust/buddy-pal-buddy/README.md

-but they can't be too cold or else they get frostbite (for any nerds buddy can't be hotter than 110 fahrenheit or 43.3 celsius and can't be colder than 68 fahrenheit or 20.
+but they can't be too cold or else they get frostbite (for any nerds buddy can't be hotter than 110 fahrenheit or 43.3 celsius and can't be colder than 68 fahrenheit or 20 celsius.
 Also yes you can change these values in the code)

 You get 3 lives and if all three lives are gone buddy dies